The Healthcare Law Review: USA

 Health practitioners are subject to licensure by their respective state boards.
 These typically include the medical board for physicians, the nursing board for nurses, and other boards for other types of licentiates.
 In some states, the state department of health performs this function for some professional categories.
 These boards establish and enforce the criteria for initial and ongoing licensure, as well as a process for revoking such licensure or taking other disciplinary action, such as the imposition of probation.
 In response to the covid-19 pandemic, many state medical and nursing boards waived certain licensure requirements, as described in Section IX, below.

 Although each state issues its own licence, some states permit reciprocity by honouring each other's licences.
-For example, there is a Nursing License Compact (NLC), under which 34 member states recognise the nursing licences granted by all the other member states (one of the 34 states, New Jersey, has only partially implemented the NLC).
+For example, there is a Nursing License Compact (NLC), under which 35 member states recognise the nursing licences granted by all the other member states (New Jersey and Guam, a US territory, have only partially implemented the NLC).
 In addition, some states honour each other's medical licences or permit physicians who are licensed in another jurisdiction to practise medicine across their state lines using telemedicine.

 In addition to government licensing and certification requirements, 'credentialling' of individual professionals occurs at the facility level.
 Compliance with standards and requirements established by individual health facilities permits individual licentiates to perform services within those facilities.
 Health plans, professional associations and licensed outpatient facilities usually also impose such requirements.